Language Translation

 Legislation in 2015 established the Indiana Fire and Public Safety Academy system to meet the training needs of career and volunteer firefighters across the state.
 Many urban communities have their own training facilities, and the Academy hosts regular trainings to help fill the gaps to reach firefighters across Indiana.
 In 2022, the Academy trained nearly 2,300 people through a full curriculum of fire and hazmat training offerings.
 Still, many rural communities, most staffed by volunteers, find it difficult to travel to training sites.
 Additionally, the level of trainings may vary at sites not operated by the Academy.

-To help address this shortfall, the Indiana General Assembly in 2023 approved more than $7 million to construct basic, physical firefighter training locations in areas of Indiana where firefighters must drive more than 30 miles to receive quality training.
+To help address this shortfall, the Indiana General Assembly approved more than $7 million in 2023 to construct basic, physical firefighter training locations in Indiana, where firefighters must drive more than 30 miles to receive quality training.

 These new training sites will be locally owned and maintained, and the state will support the construction of tower and burn facilities to allow for all hands-on firefighter training associated with the Firefighter I and Firefighter II required training.
 To be considered for one of these training locations, local communities were to have, at a minimum: